dwinney/kt-3pi/README.md

 MathMore additionally requires a distribution of GSL (version >= 1.8) linked with ROOT.

 ## Dalitz Plot Parameter Extraction
-The `param_fit` object allows an arbitrary amplitude to be fit to the a polynomial expansion around the center of the Dalitz plot. __omega_BW.cpp__ has an example with a Breit-Wigner amplitude used to extract plot parameters for the omega meson decaying to three pions.
+The `dalitz_fit` object allows an arbitrary amplitude to be fit to the a polynomial expansion around the center of the Dalitz plot. __omega_BW.cpp__ has an example with a Breit-Wigner amplitude used to extract plot parameters for the omega meson decaying to three pions.

 To build in command-line use:
 ```